simp/simp-doc/docs/HOWTO/90_Misc/Unpack_dvd.rst

 The SIMP ISO provides a minimal set of packages.

 If you require additional OS packages, you can extract them from vendor ISOs using :program:`unpack_dvd`.
-Additionally you can extract the extract the PXE boot TFTP boot files from the ISO to the rsync directories.
+Additionally you can extract the PXE files from the ISO to the rsync directories.

 Use option :code:`unpack_dvd --help` to see all options available for :program:`unpack_dvd`.